kahunmedical/api/docs/casesapi.md

 * Generate a unique url link which can be shared with the patient.
 The link launches the patient interaction session.
 * Poll the system for the current status of the interaction.
 * Receive a text summary of the patient interaction.
+* Receive structured insights of the patient case, such as navigation advice and likely differencial diagnosis.
 * Get a link which launches a provider-facing interactive Patient Card which contains all information and insights from the interaction.

+_The REST API is intended to be used for server-to-server communication, and not directly from a web-browser.
+To interact with Kahun in a client-side context, e.g. from a webpage on your system, please see the Web Browser SDK section_

 ### **Postman Collection**
 Postman (postman.com) is a free tool for testing APIs.
 We provide a Postman collection which you can import to try out the API described in this document and see working examples.